imfd-stroemungsmechanik/cfd-ense/README.md

 ## Solvers

-A brief very brief introduction into the SENSE model and OpenFOAM programming with respect to the rhoSimpleEnseFoam solver is given in [^10].
+A very brief introduction into the SENSE model and OpenFOAM programming with respect to the rhoSimpleEnseFoam solver is given in [^10].
 The derivation of the SENSE model itself was done by Sambasivam in his Ph.D. thesis [^4].

 ### rhoSimpleEnseFoam